How do you achieve a successful acquisition in insurance?

 In 2010 the group began its international expansion with the acquisition of the French brand Courtanet which became Les Furets.
 In 2018 the group celebrated 25 years of trading and entered the open banking market with the acquisition of digital personal finance manager, Bean.

-Since 1992 BGL Group has developed significantly in size and capacity and has grown from 30 employees to almost 3,000.
+Since 1992, BGL Group has developed significantly in size and capacity and has grown from 30 employees to more than 1,700.
 This growth strategy is underpinned by the key values of the organisation which are those of ambition, authenticity, creativity and a united front.

 Leadership at BGL Group